wahabaftab/wahabaftab.github.io/_posts/2016-05-22-L3SB_Steganography.md

 </p>
 <p class="inner-page">

-In this Project we built a secure HTTP server that is able to serve web clients with secure contents.
+In this Project we used python socket programming to implement a client-server model.
+We built a secure HTTP server that is able to serve web clients with secure contents.
 The server encodes the data requested by the client which the client can decode upon receiving.

 </p>